Master's Programme in Water and Environmental Engineering

 Find out more about what's happening in and around the programme.

-The Master's Programme in Water and Environmental Engineering combines a strong technical basis with a sound understanding of the broader societal context to educate game changers who are able to achieve this ambitious goal.
+The Master's Programme in Water and Environmental Engineering combines a strong technical basis with a sound understanding of broader societal context to educate future game changers.
+The emphasis in the programme is on water-related aspects, including their relation to the environment.

 Interested in a variety of topics?
-Our master's programme is multidisciplinary, bringing together the best of water and environmental engineering while providing a broad view of the field.
+Our multidisciplinary master's programme brings together the best of water and environmental engineering and provides a broad view of the field.
 Our teaching combines theory with practice, including hands-on modelling work, case studies and project work.
 We collaborate with other master’s programmes at Aalto University and encourage you to go for student exchange to diversify your views and skills.

 Do you want to create your own specialisation within our field?
-Our programme is student-centered, making use of the variety in our students' backgrounds.
-Our field is diverse and you have several options for pursuing your desired career.
-To ensure that you study things that you are passionate about, you can design your own study path.
-Our personal portfolio process helps you to recognise your strengths and interests together with your mentor and peers.
+Our programme is student-centered and we strive to put your specific set of skills to use.
+The field is diverse and you have many options for pursuing your desired career.
+You can design your own study path to ensure that you study things you are passionate about.
+Our personal portfolio process helps you to recognise your strengths and interests together with the help of your mentor and your peers.

 Are you ready to change the world?
 The ultimate aim of our programme is to ensure a sustainable and functioning society.
-Such an aim also means we are passionate and motivated about what we do: we are proud to be water and environmental engineers!
-Our master's programme focuses on what engineers do: applying theory to practice to solve critical challenges of our society.
-Our programme provides you with competences in three complementary areas: skills, knowledge and professional identity.
+We are passionate and motivated about what we do and we are proud to be experts in the field of water and the environment!
+We focus on what engineers do: apply theory to practice to solve challenges that are critical to society.
+Our programme aims to equip you with skills, knowledge and professional identity.
+For a detailed presentation, see:

-The major of the programme is water and environmental engineering.
-The major studies are divided into four themes, corresponding the four research themes of the Water and Environmental Engineering Research Group: Water Resources, Water & Development, Water & Wastewater and Environmental Engineering.
+The major of the programme is water and environmental engineering, with empahsis on water.
+Major studies are divided into three themes, corresponding the main research themes of the Water and Environmental Engineering Research Group: Water Resources Management, Water & Wastewater Engineering and Water & Development.

-All these themes have their own thematic and methodological focuses and you can mix courses from different themes into your major.
-However, we recommend you take multiple courses within at least one theme to ensure that you gain enough in-depth expertise.
+Each themes has its own thematic and methodological focuses, and you can mix courses from different themes into your major.
+To ensure in-depth expertise, however, we recommend that you take multiple courses within at least one theme.

 Structure of studies